Ridgeback (brand)

 Ridgeback is a British bicycle brand manufacturing road, urban, utility, youth and mountain models.
 Their bikes are distributed by Sportline UK which is owned by H Young Holdings.
+Sportline UK also owns the Genesis and Saracen cycle brands.

 History

-Ridgeback's story started in 1983, when founder Errol Drew created the first UK mountain bike.
+Ridgeback's founder Errol Drew created the first UK mountain bike in 1983.

-Drew first spotted a mountain bike at the 1982 New York Bike Show, where he declared it “the future of cycling.”
+Drew first spotted a mountain bike at the 1982 New York Bike Show, where he declared it "the future of cycling".

 Ridgeback's next major development was the creation of the flat handlebar road bike.

-In 2001, Ridgeback introduced The Genesis Day One model, with the Genesis marque becoming so strong that in 2006 it became a brand in its own right.
+In 2001, Ridgeback introduced the Genesis Day One model.
+In 2006 Genesis marque became a separate brand.

 In 2008, Ridgeback was one of the first to introduce disc brakes to its flat handlebar road range.
 And in 2015 Ridgeback launched Rapide – a range of performance road bikes.

 In 2014, Ridgeback was the 5th most stolen bike in the UK.
-In 2020, Ridgeback Velocity was the 4th most popular stolen bike in the UK.
+In 2020, Ridgeback Velocity was the 4th most stolen bike in the UK.